OpenScienceDataRepo/Brain_AWG/Mitochondria/GSE99012/Procedure.md

 These contrasts were prioritized because they isolate the transcriptional effects of each genetic modification or pathological stimulus relative to the unaltered baseline, allowing clearer interpretation of up- or downregulated pathways under each condition.

+All DEGs were plotted for those contrasts, and only mitochondrially relecant genes were labelled for interpretation.

 ```
 # Setup Working Directory
 setwd("~/Desktop/ADBR Mito/GSE99012")  # change if needed